Hi, Thanks for dropping by!

 In Fort Myers I became a member of Daniels Road Baptist Church.

 I am the organizer of Co/Builders, a unique community and creative lab where individuals come together to play, grow, and make things happen.
 My involvement centers on the belief that significant transformation starts with "small adventures" and the collaborative spirit of swapping ideas with others.
+Co/Builders provides a Community Calendar, Action Groups, and Maps on their site.

 Since December 2024, I have lived at the Decorum Apartments on Six Mile Cypress.